vzaccaria/pandoc-mm/README.md

 -   `:color:` is any color in a syntax understandable by [Tikz](http://www.texample.net/tikz/).

+- `:placement:` absolute coordinates of the annotation.
+If not present, *i*) it is assumed to be placed below the previous annotation or *ii)* if it is the first annotation then it is assumed to be `current page.south east`.

 *Warning*: it turns out that the official org-mode grammar does not accept spaces between properties, or between properties and headings.
 These are thus invalid headings: